-Eligibility will be established through documentation including the program application, DD214, charging instruments of the courts, psychological evaluations, and VA confirmation.
-Describe how the eligibility verification documents will be retained (example: as listed in your organization's retention policy) and maintained (example: in locked filing cabinet or electronically on your organization's server).
+Eligibility will be established through documentation including the program application, DD214, NGB-22, charging instruments of the courts, psychological evaluations, and VA confirmation.
+Active duty and current National Guard and Reserve members must show a current military ID and assignment orders to establish eligibility.

+2. Describe how the eligibility verification documents will be retained (example: as listed in your organization's retention policy) and maintained (example: in locked filing cabinet or electronically on your organization's server).
 Note: Retention period must meet minimum requirements as defined in 2 CFR 200.333 of the Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards.
 Documents will be maintained in digital (secure organization server) and/or hardcopy in a secured manner and per UGMS and OMB guidelines for state and local governments.
 Program participant documentation is retained per Collin County's retention policy unless an Order of Expunction is signed which requires the destruction of most documentation.